Tree Borrows: A Model of LLVM's noalias?

 When noalias Ends

 In Rust, when a protector ends, we revert back to the unprotected state machine.
 In LLVM, there are no restrictions on how pointers can be aliased, i.e. it only has “raw pointers.”
 Thus, in our model of LLVM, when noalias ends, instead of falling back to Rust’s state machine for references, we need to fall back to a maximally permissive state machine where UB is never triggered.
-This is easily accomplished by a “dummy” state machine with only one state, where all transitions self-loop back into that one state, never reaching UB.
-In fact, since the past summer, Tree Borrows has a state very much like this for handling interior mutable data.
+This is easily accomplished by a “dummy” state machine with only one state, where all transitions self-loop back into that one state, never causing UB.

 The Proposed Formal Model

-So, our formal model for LLVM’s noalias is that there is a tree, just like in Tree Borrows, and that pointers have a “borrow tag” (name subject to change), just like in Tree Borrows, and local and foreign accesses also work similarly.
-The only difference is that we only create a new node in the “borrow tree” when a function is called where an argument is annotated as noalias.
+So, our formal model for LLVM’s noalias is that there is a tree, just like in Tree Borrows, and that each pointer corresponds to one such node via pointer provenance, just like in Tree Borrows.
+Formally, a reference is then “based on” another reference if it’s tree node is a child of the other’s tree node, corresponding to local nodes in Tree Borrows.
+(In fact, we propose using the Tree Borrows terminology here.)
+The main difference is that we only create a new node in the “borrow tree” when a function is called where an argument is annotated as noalias.
 This node’s state machine is precisely the unabridged “protected state machine” shown above.
 Reads, writes and deallocations traverse the tree like in Tree Borrows, driving the state machines forward in the same way.
 When the protectornoalias ends, we replace this state machine in the corresponding node with the previously described “dummy” singleton state machine.

 Protector End Actions

 In Tree Borrows, we had protector end actions, necessary for complicated reasons.
 (Compare Sections 3.2 and 5 of the paper.)
-These remain necessary, and work the same way: Unique triggers writes, ReservedL and ReservedLF triggers reads, and the other states trigger nothing.
+These remain necessary, and work the same way: Unique triggers writes, ReservedL(F) and FrozenL triggers reads, and the other states trigger nothing since they have not yet been locally accessed.

 Like in Tree Borrows, these end actions are “special” in that they don’t affect children of the node which was protected.